Ivor Bulmer-Thomas: Bereavement

 Thomas moved to the News Chronicle in 1937 as chief leader writer, finding the time to write a biography of Welsh industrialist David Davies which was published the following year.
 However, tragedy struck with the death of his wife in childbirth in the same year.
 Thomas' reaction was to write "Dilysia", a threnody which combined his increasing love of Italian literature (especially Dante) with a Christian philosophical analysis of suffering and bereavement.
 In later life Thomas was to identify it as his favourite piece of writing, and it was republished in 1987.
 Thomas needed only four hours sleep, and kept volumes of Dante in the original mediaeval Italian by his bedside to read at night.

 Wartime service

-As the Second World War threatened, Thomas enlisted in 1938 in a Territorial battalion of the Royal Fusiliers as a fusilier, equivalent in rank to a private.
+As the Second World War threatened, Thomas enlisted in 1938 in a Territorial battalion of the Royal Fusiliers as a fusilier, equivalent to a private.
 In 1940 he was commissioned into the Royal Norfolk Regiment.
-While in the Army, he wrote a two-volume work "Selections Illustrating the History of Greek Mathematics" which was published by the Loeb Classical Library; he was promoted to captain in 1941.
+While in the Army, he wrote a two-volume work Selections Illustrating the History of Greek Mathematics which was published by the Loeb Classical Library.
+He was promoted to captain in 1941.

 Propaganda work

 As a fluent Italian speaker, Thomas was drafted into the psychological warfare department of the Foreign Office and Ministry of Information with a brief to develop propaganda for use against Mussolini's Italy.
-Thomas wrote a 1942 book for Penguin Books called "Warfare by Words" which criticised British propaganda efforts, and defined the term as an act of "sabotage leading to revolution".
+Thomas wrote a 1942 book for Penguin Books called Warfare by Words which criticised British propaganda efforts, and defined the term as an act of "sabotage leading to revolution".